 Skip to main content

-You need to send the person you are inviting the following information ...
+Before your friend or family member can apply for B-2 status, you need to send the person you are inviting the following information.

 Invitation Letter